recalledz/project-start/docs/24-injury-system.md

 ## Stacking and Death

 Only one injury per body part is tracked.
 Incoming injuries upgrade severity.
 Destroying any vital part immediately incapacitates the disciple.

-When all non-vital parts are destroyed the disciple is effectively crippled with only 1 HP remaining.

 Head (Vital)	Instant death.
 Disciple collapses and dies.
 Left Eye	-50% hit accuracy, -25% workspeed.
 Stacks with right eye loss.